sparkartgroup-archive/sparkart.js/README.md

 </script>
 ```

 Custom templates can be defined for fanclub widgets when their markup is not ideal.
 These templates are all written in [Handlebars](http://handlebarsjs.com/), and they draw their information from the [Sparkart Services API](https://github.com/SparkartGroupInc/sparkart-services/tree/master/doc/api).
-New templates must be passed as strings when initializing the fanclub object:
+New templates must be passed as strings or [precompiled Handlebars functions](http://handlebarsjs.com/precompilation.html) when initializing the fanclub object:

 ```javascript
 var alternate_template = '<div class="account"><h3>{{username}}</h3><span class="email">{{email}}</span></div>';